 Who doesn't love blanket forts?
 Rip off the covers, grab some chairs, and build a secret hideaway with the kids.
 Add in some books and toys and you'll be surprised how long your children play inside this magical place of theirs.

 Escape!
 Pack up the car for a family day trip.
 Head to a neighboring city's children's museum or zoo.
-Simply go on a ride.
+Simply go for a ride.
 Be spontaneous and change up your scenery from time to time.
 Not only is it an adventure for your children, it's refreshing for you.

 Home Weather Station